 # Oscarsborg Fortress

 From Drøbak, or directly by ferry from Oslo, you can get to the little Oslofjord island with a fort.
 Oscarsborg is a former 1850’s military fortress, that you can even sleep in!
 It makes for a great day trip from Oslo filled with history, culture, and nice views.

 Day Trips From Oslo With More Than 1 Hour Drive

 Below are my suggestions for day trips from Oslo that are located more than one hour drive from the capital.
-If you have more time, you can turn them into the weekend trips.
+If you have more time, you can turn them into weekend trips.

 # Rjukan and Gaustatoppen

 The industrial town of Rjukan, a part of the UNESCO Heritage List, has a lot to offer.
-One of the numerous things to do in Rjukan is hiking up the Gaustatoppen, where you can admire 1/6 Norway from.
+One of the numerous things to do in Rjukan is hiking up the Gaustatoppen, where you can admire 1/6 of Norway from.
 In winter, make sure to try ice climbing.
 For an overnight stay in Rjukan, I can recommend cheap and nice Sandviken Camping with wooden cabins by the lake and a sauna.
 Check prices and availability here.